sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   discard # can be called like `console.log("a", "b", "c", "d")`
 ```

-For efficiency reasons, only `JSValueConst` varargs are supported.
+Only `JSValueConst` varargs are supported.

-(In the past, union types and non-JSValueConst varargs also worked.
-This
-feature was dropped because it generated inefficient and bloated code;
-`fromJS` with `JSValueConst` parameters can be used to the same effect.)

 For further information about individual type conversions, see the
 [toJS, fromJS](#tojs-fromjs) section.